How to safely enable remote work by improving your company's resilience with Microsoft Windows Virtual Desktop

 Some of these complications that companies run into when implementing a “classic” solution (such as allowing users to remotely connect to physical office computers or enable a desktop infrastructure within their Datacenter), are:

-- Insufficient infrastructures : The deployment gradually leads to discovering the physical limit of the organization's IT infrastructures, therefore having to acquire and deploy more assets (either personal computers or servers for the desktop service).
+- Insufficient infrastructures : The deployment gradually leads to discovering the physical limit of the organization's IT infrastructures, thus having to acquire and deploy more assets (either personal computers or servers for the desktop service).

 - Need to deploy and maintain VPNs : The headache of deploying and maintaining VPNs was necessary to offer users a way to connect to the corporate network and access their physical computer (or virtual desktop).